jedi-academy/learn-4711/data/assignments/assignment2faq.md

 You do need to ensure that your collection of flight segments is valid, i.e. between legitimate airports, and only those that your airline is allowed to fly to/from; all planes "home" overnight, etc.

+##How much time between flights?

+Q: If a person needs to go from point a->b->c, and they arrive at b at 1130, and the flight from b->c departs at 1130, is that a valid flight? or do customers need the minimum of 30 minutes between flights as well?

+A: Allow 30 minutes for a connecting flight.
+If a person arrives at "b" at 11:30, they would not be able to book a connecting flight until 12:00.